 When considering seed quality, you can choose from;

 Autoflowers.
-These are seeds that produce flowers two weeks after germination.
+Autoflowering seeds produce flowers two weeks after germination..
 As a grower, you know what it means when your plants start removing the buds.

 Feminized Seeds.
 Feminized seeds are standard made from interbreeding two females.
 The female plants are the best since they produce more buds, unlike the males that cannot produce the buds.
 These seeds are expensive, but the yields are something to smile about.